What is official?

 If you are expecting any of the formal business listed above to take place, then you need to make the event official for that.
-This does mean you need to get organised at least two months in advance, to make the publication deadlines.
-See Scheduling Your Event for more details.
-Even if you aren't expecting official business, publicising your event in the Kingdom Newsletter means that you can attract attendees from outside your region.
-Plus, it makes the Calendar look nice and busy.
+You need to organise at least two months in advance, to make the publication deadlines.

 Well, in both cases, it means you are covered by SCA insurance.
 For the latter, it means that you get free publicity in the Dragon’s Tale, more people will see your event, and thus, you may well get more people attending, and, it does mean that, should any official business come up, it will be able to happen at your event.

 Do we have to wear garb at our event?